Ferns & Focus

 Sedum morganianum

-A striking perennial succulent native to southern Mexico, the Burro's Tail is cherished for its long, cascading stems densely packed with fleshy, blue-green leaves.
+Burro's Tail is a striking perennial succulent native to southern Mexico, the Burro's Tail is cherished for its long, cascading stems densely packed with fleshy, blue-green leaves.
 These teardrop-shaped leaves overlap like shingles, creating a braided or 'tail-like' appearance that can grow several feet long, making it a spectacular choice for hanging baskets.
+Give it bright, indirect light, let the potting mix dry between waterings, and use a planter with drainage holes.

 ☀️